cs1302uga/cs1302-hw7.6/README.md

    ```

 1. Change directories to the parent of `cs1302-hw7.6` (e.g., `cd ..` from `cs1302-hw7.6`).
 If you would like
-   to make a backup tar file, the instructions are in the submission steps for [hw01](https://github.com/cs1302uga/cs1302-hw01).
+   to make a backup `.tar` file, the instructions are in the submission steps for [hw01](https://github.com/cs1302uga/cs1302-hw01).
    We won't repeat those steps here and you can view them as optional.

 1. Use the `submit` command to submit this exercise to `csci-1302`: